-Equality and discrimination has become a 'hot' topic.
-Continuing but shocking incidents that occurred in both the USA and UK gave rise to the Black Lives Matter movement.
-This is a major area of concern for students and staff who live, learn and work in Hackney and its surrounding boroughs.
-Many of our students and staff too experience discrimination and prejudice in their everyday lives.
+Equality and discrimination continues to be a 'hot' topic.
+The past shocking incidents that occurred in both the USA and UK that gave rise to the Black Lives Matter movement continue to impact on student lives and their outlook.
+This therefore continues to be a major area of concern for students and staff who live, learn and work in Hackney and its surrounding boroughs.
+Many of our students and staff continue to describe discrimination and prejudice that continue in their everyday lives.

 The College, its staff and pupils have looked to address equality and to tackle discrimination within education and life at the College.
 This has included raising awareness of issues, celebrating the work of black and minority ethnic individuals in the UK and across education to looking at the curriculum itself.
-First steps are being made to identify and address colonialism in the curriculum.
-This will continue.